sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/comp_dist.html %}

 Not surprisingly, the distribution is heavily centered around a compound score of $0.0$.
-As the compound score of _Vader_ is computed through averaging, this seems reasonable.
+As the compound score of _Vader_ is computed through averaging and only gives weight to certain words, this seems reasonable.
 However, we see that the distribution appears to be heavier on the positive values.
 This may indicate that the quotations in the media are more positive than negative, although neutrality sweeps the board.

 {% include_relative /_plots/sub_dist.html %}

 Over to the subjectivity, a score of $0.0$ is once again the most frequent.
 This may be more surprising, as quotations and citations often refer to the speaker's opinions.
 However, it seems like _TextBlob_'s methods overwhelmingly often end up with a score of $0.0$.
-This is because _TextBlob_ only gives scores to words in the lexicon.
+This is because _TextBlob_ only gives scores to words existent in the lexicon.
 There are many quotes with no words in the lexicon, thereby receiving a score of $0.0$.
 Initially, one might think that as _TextBlob_ doesn't capture the underlying context, it doesn't extract the subjectivity either.
-Finally, we note that the remaining distribution is centered around $0.5$ but also has a clear upswing towards $1.0$.
+Finally, we note that the remaining distribution is centered around $0.5$ but has a clear upswing towards $1.0$.

 <div
   class="page__hero--overlay"